Harold Ramirez Player Props: Rays vs. Tigers

 Harold Ramirez At The Plate

-- Ramirez is hitting .294 with 11 doubles, a triple, nine home runs and 19 walks.
+- Ramirez is batting .295 with 11 doubles, a triple, nine home runs and 19 walks.

-- Ramirez is batting .421 during his last games and is riding a five-game hitting streak.
+- Ramirez enters this game on a six-game hitting streak.
+In his last outings, he's hitting .444.

-- In 11.3% of his games this season, he has hit a home run, and 3.1% of his trips to the plate.
+- In 11.1% of his games this year, he has gone deep, and 3% of his trips to the dish.

-- In 27 games this season (33.8%), Ramirez has picked up an RBI, and in 10 of those games (12.5%) he had more than one.
-He has also driven home three or more of his team's runs in one contest.
+- Ramirez has an RBI in 27 of 81 games this season, with multiple RBI in 10 of them.
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.